DEFRA/defra-docker-dotnetcore/README.md

 It is recommended that services use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build) to produce production and development images, each extending the appropriate parent, from a single Dockerfile.

 [Examples](./example) are provided to show how parent images can be extended for different types of services.
-These should be a good starting point for building Node services conforming to Defra standards.
+These should be a good starting point for building .NET Core services conforming to Defra standards.

 ## Building images locally